WalkerRyan1/TaskFlow/README.md

 # TaskFlow

 A modern task management application built with React, TypeScript, and Material-UI.
-TaskFlow provides a Kanban-style interface for managing tasks with drag-and-drop functionality.

 ## Features

-- 📋 Kanban board layout with three columns: To Do, In Progress, and Completed
-- 🎯 Drag-and-drop task management
+- Drag and drop task management
-- ✏️ Create, edit, and delete tasks
-- 📝 Task descriptions and priority levels
-- 🎨 Modern, responsive UI with Material-UI
+- Priority levels with visual indicators
+- Task status tracking (To Do, In Progress, Completed)
-- 📱 Mobile-friendly design
+- Responsive design

-## Technologies Used

-- React 18
-- TypeScript
-- Material-UI
+- Modern UI with Material-UI components
-- react-beautiful-dnd for drag-and-drop functionality
-- date-fns for date formatting

 ## Getting Started

 ### Prerequisites

 - Node.js (v14 or higher)
-- npm or yarn
+- npm (v6 or higher)

 ### Installation